Main Himalayan Thrust: Geometry

+In Gorkha District of central Nepal, at the site of the 2015 earthquakes, the MHT features a flat-ramp-flat-ramp-flat geometry, where a middle and deeper ramp bound a flat middle segment of the MHT that ruptured.
+The area where more than a meter of displacement occurred during the earthquake was consistent with the elliptical shape (about 100 by 50 km across) of this subhorizontal fault segment isolated from other parts of the MHT by these ramps.
+Beyond the 2015 rupture patch, both ramps combine to form a larger ramp which is prominent as it extends eastwards.
+To the west of this zone, after middle and deeper ramps combine, they diverge again, to form another flat-ramp-flat-ramp-flat feature.
+This flat middle segment is larger; extending 400 km westwards.

+The MHT emerges towards the surface at depth on its gently sloping plane via a splay fault.
+Its surface expression in the northern Gangetic Plain is represented by the Main Frontal Thrust (MFT).
+The MFT is the southernmost and youngest thrust structure of the greater Himalayan fold and thrust belt.
+At Bardibas, southern Nepal, the MHT lies horizontally at a depth of 2 km; emerging steeply towards the surface as two local splay faults, the Patu and Bardibas thrust.

+In Jammu and Kashmir of the northwestern Himalayas, the arc geometry of the plate boundary causes the MHT to dip in a northeast direction.
+The MHT maintains a gently-sloping subhorizontal thrust structure.
+Beneath the Kashmir Valley, seismic imaging has revealed a flat decollement at 12–16 km depth.
+The 4° decollement is also present beneath the Sub- and Lesser Himalayas of Jammu and Kashmir.
+Further northeast towards the Kishtwar Himalaya and Zanskar Range, the MHT forms a 13–17° dipping midcrustal ramp at 10–16 km depth.

 Seismic hazard

 The MHT is a known hazard and potential source for large earthquakes of magnitude 8.0 or greater.
 The MHT is also associated with other large 20th-century earthquakes such as the 1934 Nepal–India earthquake and the 1950 Assam–Tibet earthquake.
 Within the last thousand years, multiple earthquakes have occurred with magnitudes of at least 8.0 as deduced by paleoseismology.
 Michel et al. (2021) suggested the maximum magnitude possible on the MHT to be 8.7 with a recurrence interval of 200 years.

 In April 2015, a section of the MHT produced a blind rupture earthquake, killing nearly 9,000 people.
 Researchers who published their findings in Nature Geoscience revealed that the 7.8 earthquake failed to rupture towards the surface, thus still leaving the possibility of future large earthquakes.
 Since the rupture ceased 11 km beneath the Kathmandu region, a shallow section of the MHT south of the region remains unruptured and could produce an earthquake of comparable size.
 The research lead, J. R. Elliott, says such an earthquake could be more devastating because of its shallowness.